-Because of the financial cost of recruitment, post-recession employers can be quite conservative; they want the ‘perfect’ candidate, ideally with highly relevant sector experience and contacts.
+Because of the financial cost of recruitment, employers can be quite conservative; they want the ‘perfect’ candidate, ideally with highly relevant sector experience and contacts.
 People changing sectors therefore represent a risk.

 Don’t lose hope though; think about the transferable skills you can offer employers.
 Superb core PR skills are fundamental to a successful transition, and those you’ll need to stress include: